yui-mhcp/data_processing/README.md

 - Thread utilities :
     - [x] Add the possibility to create a pipeline based on a list of functions.
     - [x] Allow to plot a `producer-consumer` pipeline with `graphviz`.
-    - [ ] Add `unitest` to ensure correctness.
-    - [ ] Add a `Barrier`-like Consumer : to perform multiple tasks in parallel, then wait that they have all finished before sending the result.
 - Plot functions :
     - [x] Better support subplots.
     - [x] Allow to plot embeddings as subplot.